 Market risks - An ETF is exposed to the economic, political, currency, legal and other risks of a specific sector or market related to the index and the market that it is tracking.

 Trading at a discount or premium to NAV - Since the trading price of an ETF is typically determined by the supply and demand of the market, the ETF may trade at a price higher or lower than its NAV.
-Also, here the reference index or market that an ETF tracks has restricted access, units in the ETF may not be created or redeemed freely and efficiently.
+Also, where the reference index that a passive ETF tracks has restricted access, units in the passive ETF may not be created or redeemed freely and efficiently.

 The supply and demand imbalance can only be addressed by creating and redeeming additional units.
 So, disruption to the creation or redemption of units may result in the ETF trading at a higher premium or discount to its NAV than may normally be the case for a traditional ETF with no such restriction.